SwingGuy1024/Blog/Bad Uses of Optional.md

 **3. This one took way too much code to do something very simple.**

-While I try to discourage overuse of Optional, I encourage the use of `enum,` but this `enum` is pointless.
-Its two values were used nowhere else in the code; nor was its big public static method, `getTicketType().` The purpose of the code is to determine what kind of user (regular vs. admin) has logged in, by looking at the prefix of the login ticket, which is a String.
+Here's a simple requirement: Determine if a user is regular or admin, based on the prefix of the user ticket, which is a String.
 I would have written the code like this:

     public static boolean isLocalAdmin(String ticket) {
         return StringUtils.startsWith(ticket, ADMIN_PREFIX); // ADMIN_PREFIX is a String constant.